 “The experience was (I imagine, only) like one’s first bungee jump — a long, somewhat tedious wait, followed by a rush of excitement, exhilaration and gratification of some primitive need, followed by gradual calming, followed by wondering why I was ever inclined to do it.
 Yet thinking it might be an OK thing to do again.” — Stephen J. Brown

 650 is interested in short essays on specific topics to be read aloud, by the author, at staged readings throughout the year.
 The pieces can be original, or can be excerpted or adapted from your earlier work.
-Submissions are evaluated by an editorial committee* of seven professional writer/editors, and the live event readings are professionally recorded and archived on the website.
-They may then be featured in our podcasts, broadcasts, and journals but remain yours to publish again somewhere else if you so desire.
-Submissions should be no more than 650 words, enabling you to read the piece aloud in under five minutes.
+Submissions are evaluated by an editorial committee of professional writer/editors, and you can read about them on our “About” page.
+Our live event readings are professionally recorded, archived, and uploaded to our YouTube channel.
+They may then be featured in our podcasts, broadcasts, and anthologies, though they remain yours to publish again somewhere else if you so desire.
+Submissions should be a maximum of 650 words, enabling you to read the piece aloud within five minutes.

 • All submissions should be in double spaced, 12-point Times New Roman type, with one-inch margins, complete on two pages.
 The author’s name, address, telephone number, and email address should appear at the top of the first page with the total word count displayed beside the title.
-Please include A 150-200 word biography (with weblinks, if desired) and a color head shot for programs, posters, and social media.
-Email submissions to firstname.lastname@example.org
+Please include A 150 word (max) biography, with weblinks, if desired, and a color head shot for programs, posters, and social media.
+Please see our guidelines for head shots below.

 Upcoming Topics and Deadlines

-650 selects broad topics that encourage a range of expression.
+650’s broad topics encourage a range of expression.
 If you’d like to suggest a topic, please contact us.